12 months full time

 Visit our postgraduate application site.

 Please note: This masters programme has a non-refundable £25 application fee which will need to be paid before your application is processed.
-To pay your application fee and to make a formal application please visit our deposits page where further instruction is provided.
+To pay your application fee and to make a formal application please visit our Webstore payment page where further instruction is provided.

-In order to secure a place on this course, we require a non-refundable deposit of £1,500 which must be paid within 30 days after you have received and accepted an unconditional offer from the University.
+In order to secure a place on this course, we require a non-refundable deposit of £1,500 which must be paid by 1 June after you have received and accepted an offer from the University.
 This will be offset against the tuition fees at registration.

 This programme is within the subject area of Media, Journalism and Public Relations.